Summer education in the dark: Night hikes

 Some goals to consider as you explore the darkness would include:

 - Creating comfort in a typically uncomfortable situation (darkness).

 - Education on nocturnal animals, their adaptations and sounds of the night.

-- Education about other night opportunities such as stars, planets and night plants (glowing fungus).
+- Education about other night opportunities such as stars, planets and bioluminescent organisms, such as glowing fungus.

 - Confidence as you walk alone or lead the group through the darkness.

-Before you start your hike, discuss the activities including safety, behavior expectations and other age appropriate guidelines.
+Before you start your hike, discuss that safety is of primary importance.
+If the participants encounter something that might be harmful – like a tripping hazard on a path, let others know.
+Because of the lack of sight, behavior expectations are important, because dealing with an accident is more difficult in the dark.
 Sensory activities (sight, touch, hearing and smell) and observations can be the focus as your eyes slowly adjust to the darkness.
 Smell the night air.
-Can you smell the grass and dirt?
+Can you smell the plants and soil?
 Listen to the sounds of the night.
 Can you hear the wind in the leaves, owls hooting or mice scurrying?
+Sometimes you can even hear the insects chewing the leaves and wood.
 Many questions can be asked about the animals of the night.
 Why do their eyes glow?
 What is a nocturnal animal?
 Why do owls “hoot” and coyotes “howl?”
-Cup your hands over your ears.
-This is how a deer or rabbit hear.
+Cup your hands behind your ears to increase their size.
+How does this affect your hearing?

 Other fun after dark science activities can include: